Herman, Morton, The Architecture of Victorian Sydney, 1964

 Covering the work by this Sydney based firm whose work covers

-inner-city housing schemes & unusual private houses.
-Notable
+housing schemes & unusual private houses.
+Notable for their

-for their collaborations with artists, they have also produced
+collaborations with artists, they have also produced cultural

-cultural monuments, most recently the Australian War Memorial in
+monuments, most recently the Australian War Memorial in London.

 An exploration into architectures relationship to the inhabited